 A more accurate and fair statement of when intoxicated sex becomes rape can be found in the policies set forth by Dartmouth College in their Student Resource manual where they say, “you can have sex while drunk (great, someone had to say it) you just can’t have sex when one of the participants is incapacitated”.
 This policy statement more accurately states the law of consent and the impact of intoxication.
 The Dartmouth policy goes further to provide examples of incapacitation including the inability to speak, confusion on basic facts (day of the week, birthdate, etc.), inability to walk unassisted or passing out.
 Guys, if you are the one that has reached this level of intoxication and she is the one walking you home to have sex, then just know that if you have sex with her, it will be rape, but your case will never be prosecuted.

 These wrongfully prosecuted rape cases are especially insidious because, between the drunk man and the drunk woman, it is hard to find a true villain.
 On one side, you have a young man who remembers every sensual detail and who thinks he had the night of his life.
 On the other side, you have a young woman who wakes up feeling taken advantaged of and feeling fear about what happened because she has a blacked-out memory.
 There are many women who chalk that up as a bad night and something to regret.
-But unfortunately, there are many more who will pick up the phone, speak to a police officer, usually male detective at the local police department who is all too willing to help the woman look through her Tinder profile to identify the culprit, and a willing prosecutor who then charges the case no matter what the man says.
+But unfortunately, there are many more who will pick up the phone, speak to a police officer (usually male detective) who is all too willing to help the woman look through her Tinder profile to identify the culprit.
+After that, there is a willing prosecutor who will then charge the case not matter what the man says.
+The woman in these too drunk to consent cases, is often no intentionally lying about anything.
 The woman in these too drunk to consent cases, is not intentionally lying about anything.
 She just has no memory and is young, inexperienced, and scared.
 In many cases, these women regret so much about what they did that they are all too willing to allow those teaching rapeology to fill in the blanks.
 Oh you were drunk?
 “Well, that’s not your fault, you were raped”.
 Oh, you intentionally got drunk?
 Still not your fault.
 Oh, you made out with him at the bar and went home with him in an Uber that you waited for to arrive?
 Not your fault – if you were drunk, you were raped.
 Oh, when you got home, you took off all your clothes, gave and received oral sex and did 22 different positions and had a one-night stand?
 Not, your fault – if you were drunk, you were raped.
 You get the point.

 The misteaching’s of rapeology and the over prosecution of these too-drunk-too-consent cases need to stop.
 Young men are losing the entire futures because universities and/or employers are all too eager to presume guilt in the post me-too climate.
 These prosecution’s should be reserved for real cases of rape and should not be used to cleanse a woman’s regret or disdain for her own drunken behavior.
 Women just like men, need to be held responsible for their own drunken behavior.
 If a woman gets drunk and jumps on a man, she is just as responsible for her drunken conduct as she would be if she got behind the wheel an killed a family of four.
 In both cases, she knew what she was doing at the time.
 Jimmy Buffett did not write a song advocating felony sexual assault when he wrote, “let’s get drunk and screw”.
 Drunk sex is not a crime.